Infowalking distance: 4 km

 - Six Foot track is open to walkers.

-- Narrow Neck fire trail and Tarros Ladder.
+- Glenraphael Drive, Narrow Neck cycle route, fire trail and Tarros Ladder are open

 - Point Pilcher lookout

-- Mount Banks (Mount Banks Road cycle route and Summit walk).
+- Mount Banks (cycle route and summit walk)

 NSW National Parks will be clearing fallen trees, removing tree hazards and undertaking minor repairs on damaged infrastructure over the next few months.
 Some tracks and sites may remain closed for longer periods where major infrastructure needs replacing.